 A new case study shows that ketamine infusions help eased the pain in patients with rheumatoid arthritis (RA) and fibromyalgia.
 RA is an autoimmune disorder that primarily affects joints, causing pain and stiffness in them.
 Fibromyalgia is a condition characterized by widespread chronic pain and increased pain response to pressure.
+Unfortunately, many patients don’t find the RA or fibromyalgia pain relief they are looking for with traditional treatments.

 For over 50 years, IV ketamine has been an FDA approved medication, but mainly for aesthetic purposes.
 The drug works by blocking NMDA receptors in the brain, which are key to neuronal communication and regulating pain signals.
 Excessive activation of this receptor can cause toxicity and lead to various pain disorders.
-Ketamine blocking this receptor can correct this over stimulation.
+Ketamine blocking this receptor can correct this overstimulation.

 This case study focused on a 49-year-old woman with RA that didn’t respond to conventional treatment.
 This resulted in chronic severe pain.
 The patient also reported muscular pain and met the criteria for fibromyalgia.
-Treatments such as physical therapy and medication didn’t result in adequate pain management so the study’s lead author used ketamine infusions as an alternative option.
+Treatments such as physical therapy and medication didn’t result in inadequate pain management so the study’s lead author used ketamine infusions as an alternative option.

 The patient started a 10-day IV ketamine infusion therapy plan.
 She reported decreased pain after just the first session and was almost completely pain-free after the final session.
 In addition to reduced pain, she reported no longer experience RA symptoms such as joint pain and stiffness.